 Not only is water necessary for hydration, but it is also necessary for human health.
 Water can also aid in the removal of toxic poisons and dirt from the body.
 Toxin accumulation can cause floaters in the eyes.
 Drinking more water might make your body feel better and improve your vision.

-If you’re physically active or take part in sports, you should consider wearing protective eyewear to avoid harm.
+If you’re physically active or participate in sports, you should consider wearing protective eyewear to avoid harm.
 When fixing your home, gardening, or doing household chores, use eye protection to limit the chance of dirt and debris obstructing your eyesight.

-Your eyes may weaken or become strained over time if you spend a lot of time in front of a computer screen.
+Your eyes may weaken or become strained over time if you spend much time in front of a computer screen.
 To give your eyes a break while working at your computer, use the 20-20-20 rule.
 Every 20 minutes, look at someplace at least 20 feet away for 20 seconds.

 Types Of Eye Floaters

 Floaters are usually more of an aesthetic irritant than a medical problem.
-They often appear and for no clear cause.
+They often appear for no apparent cause.
+It’s likely that after their initial appearance, you’ll notice them less and less.
 They tend to disappear over time when they’re benign or harmless.
-It’s likely that after their initial appearance, you’ll notice them less and less.

 Floaters can be a source of concern at times.
-A sudden rise in floaters (especially if flashes of light go with them) could signify retinal detachment.
+A sudden rise in floaters (especially if light flashes accompany them) could signify retinal detachment.
 A detached retina is a medical emergency that must be treated right away.

 Floaters can be caused by infection, inflammation, or bleeding within the eye.

-Schedule an appointment with an eye doctor if you’ve lately started noticing spots or new or strange floaters.
+Schedule an appointment with an eye doctor if you’ve noticed spots or new or strange floaters lately.